MDAnalysis/MDAnalysis.github.io/_posts/2018-08-30-on-the-fly-transformations.md

 And we choose `Protein` as the group to be centered.

 In MDAnalysis we use the `center_in_box` transformation.
-As the name says, this transformation will move all the atoms of the frame, so that a given Atomgroup is centered in the unit cell.
+As the name says, this transformation will move all the atoms of the frame, so that a given AtomGroup is centered in the unit cell.
-`center_in_box` takes an Atomgroup as a mandatory argumenty.
+`center_in_box` takes an AtomGroup as a mandatory argument.
 Optional arguments include `weights`, which is used to calculate the weighted center of the given AtomGroup (if weights='mass' then the center of mass is calculated), `center_to` which is used when the user needs to center the AtomGroup in a custom point instead of the center of the unit cell, and `wrap` which, if `True`, causes all the atoms of the AtomGroup to be moved to the unit cell before calculating the weighted center.

-You can see that the `transformations` workflow bellow has three steps:
+You can see that the `transformations` workflow below has three steps:
  - make everything molecule whole again with `unwrap` ;
  - center the protein in the unit cell with `center_in_box` - this causes some of the phospholipids to fall outside the unit cell ;